|Back to Back Issues Page|

 Thank you so much,

 Recipes for Adventure II: The Best of Trail BytesI’m a week or two away from launch.
 The book is in the hands of a professional editor and a cover designer.
-It will be offered first as an eBook (PDF download).
+It will be offered first as an e-book (PDF download).
 Based on feedback after the last newsletter, I will begin the process of making it available as a printed book.
-It will take an estimated two months to complete.
+Estimated availability of Print Edition is October 2021.

 Chef Glenn & Dominique